Reference

 (str

-) –The main failure message to include in the constructed message that is passed to the raised Exception
+) –The base failure message to include in the constructed message that is passed to the raised Exception.
+Will be included in

 raise_exc_class